rust-lang/rust/README.md

 binary and library targets of your crate.

 You'll probably want to specify the write mode.
-Currently, there are modes for replace, overwrite, display, and coverage.
-The replace mode is the default and overwrites the original files after renaming them.
-In overwrite mode, rustfmt does not backup the source files.
-To print the output to stdout, use the display mode.
+Currently, there are modes for diff, replace, overwrite, display, coverage, and checkstyle.

+* `replace` Is the default and overwrites the original files after renaming them.
+* `overwrite` rustfmt does not backup the source files.
+* `display` Will print the formatted file to stdout.
+* `diff` Will print a diff between the current file and formatted file to stdout.
+* `checkstyle` Will output the lines that need to be corrected as a checkstyle XML file, that can be used by tools like Jenkins.

 The write mode can be set by passing the `--write-mode` flag on the command line.

-`rustfmt filename --write-mode=display` prints the output of rustfmt to the screen, for example.
+For example `rustfmt --write-mode=display src/filename.rs`

 You can run `rustfmt --help` for more information.